 Pulse type(s): Slippery (Hua), Full (Shi)

-Symptoms: Nausea Belching Insomnia Foul breath Poor appetite Sour regurgitation vomiting of sour fluids Loose stools or constipation Fullness and pain of the epigastrium which are relieved by vomiting
+Symptoms: Nausea Belching Insomnia Foul breath Poor appetite Sour regurgitation vomiting of sour fluids Loose stools or constipation Abdominal pain due to overeating Fullness and pain of the epigastrium which are relieved by vomiting

 Gua Di San is sometimes prescribed by TCM practitioners to treat Food Stagnation in the Stomach.
 This pattern leads to symptoms such as fullness and pain of the epigastrium which are relieved by vomiting, nausea, vomiting of sour fluids and foul breath.
 Patients with Food Stagnation in the Stomach typically exhibit slippery (Hua) or full (Shi) pulses.